NASPA

 The coordinating presenter or lead presenter is the person who submits the proposal.
 They are the primary contact for all communications regarding a program submission.
 If you are a coordinating presenter and have co-presenters, you are responsible for sharing information regarding your session, including program status, scheduled date/time, reviewer comments, and any applicable action items or deadlines.

 The coordinating presenter must also be or become a NASPA member in order to serve in this role.
-All presenters must be registered for the NASPA Annual Conference.
+All presenters of accepted programs must be registered for the NASPA Annual Conference.

 What does “supporting presenter” mean?